-A documentation about a VR Minigame project for Google Cardboard.
+A documentation about a Halloween Virtual Reality minigame, designed in Unity 3d for Google Cardboard.

-The game challenges new VR users to solve a familiar type of puzzle in a new way and let them dive into a spooky and mystical Halloween night atmosphere on an old graveyard.
-I developed this project as a part of my coursework in the online course „VR Developer“.
+The minigame challenges new Virtual Reality users to solve a familiar type of puzzle in a new way and let them dive into a spooky and mystical Halloween night atmosphere on an old graveyard.
+I developed this project as a part of my coursework in the online Nanodegree course „VR Developer“.

 The Halloween Pumpkins Hall

 My intension as a 3D Artist was to design an interesting environment for the users and invite them to look around and explore everything.
-I attached importance not to make the users feel uncomfortable or get very scared whithin this experience.
-It should be fun to be in this place and only just a little scary.
+I attached importance not to make the users feel uncomfortable or get very scared whithin this Virtual Reality experience.
+It should be fun to be in this Halloween place and only just a little scary.

 After the idea was born I modified the course project into a special Halloween Pumpkins Hall.
 I modeled an additional mausoleum front building, new walls for the interior scene and some pumpkins in 3Ds Max.
 The unwrapped models were textured in Photoshop.
 For the Halloween UI I made the graphics in Adobe Illustrator and imported the .pngs into Unity 3D.

 While working on the scene, I had to be a little bit carefull about the model and texture sizes and the lights in particular, to avoid from running into performance issues on mobile devices.
 So, here you can take a look at some documentation material of the working process:

 Final „Halloween Pumpkins Hall“ Virtual Reality Gameplay screencast: